SkillsFundingAgency/das-payments-v2-common/README.md

 ## How It Works

-The Payments V2 Common repository is a grouping of all common class librarys referenced throughout the Payments V2 solution.
+The Payments V2 Common repository is a grouping of all common class libraries referenced throughout the Payments V2 solution.

 More information here:
 - https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/400130049/4.+Payments+v2+-+Components+DAS+Space